 Tannenbaum earned a Ph.D. in industrial/organizational psychology from Old Dominion University.
 He has published numerous articles, book chapters and technical papers.
 His areas of expertise include standard setting, assessment development, licensure and certification, and validation.

 He also has earned the ETS Presidential Award for Extraordinary Accomplishments for his innovative design and implementation of a multistate standard-setting process.

 Philip Everson, Ph.D.

 Philip Everson is currently a principal assessment designer specializing in ELL in the Assessment division of ETS.
 ETS ELL products and services include the TOEFL® and TOEIC® tests.
 Everson has led the design of a number of new products, including the TOEIC Speaking test and the TOEIC Writing test.
 He served as a director of English-language tests during the design and implementation of the TOEFL iBT® test, and has served as Director of Product Development for ELL.

-From 1995 to 2000, Everson supervised the ELL test development staff of the Assessment division, the group responsible for the creation of content for the TOEFL test, ETS’s largest computer-based test.
+From 1995 to 2000, Everson supervised the ELL test development staff of the Assessment division, the group responsible for the creation of content for the TOEFL test, ETS’s largest computer-delivered test.
 He began work in TOEFL test development as an item writer in 1990.

 Prior to joining ETS, Everson taught English at the University of Delaware, Temple University (Philadelphia) and Temple University Japan (Tokyo).
 He holds a Ph.D. in English literature from the University of Delaware.